Separate names with a comma.

 Hindu-Kush range visible in Afghanistan side.

-We took a small trails deep into the Pamirs, but they climbed up fast.
+We took a small unmapped trails deep into the remote Pamirs, but they climbed up too fast.
 Soon I was feeling crap and just before reaching the nearest village where

 a doctor was available I had an AMS (Acute Mountain Sickness) in full force and literally fell off the bike at the destination, vomiting.
 Weak and miserable.
 My brave wife was my only saviour.

 just googled max altitude gain, princeton university recommendation is: above 10,000ft-3300 meters , allow a days rest for every 1000meters gain.